Best Running Watch with Music – Detailed Look

 Watches are going to become increasingly more capable.
 These capabilities will be developed and extended as, at least in part, the watch takes over some of the capabilities of smartphones.

-- The integration of your online music service onto your phone and then into your watch is limited by the availble number of music providers.
+- The integration of your online music service onto your phone and then into your watch is limited by the available number of music providers.
 Typically there is one online music provider for each watch brand (OS) plus links to your desktop library.
 Music service provision will become more widespread as existing services are offered more widely.
+Watch vendors will increasingly start to offer support from MORE than just one streaming service (Garmin Oct 2018).

 - Computer-based or disk-based music primary storage has peaked and is being overtaken by cloud-based services and live-streaming services.